State Duma Passes Law to Strip Terrorists of Russian Citizenship

 The State Duma has unanimously approved legislation allowing naturalized foreigners convicted of terrorism-related charges to be stripped of their citizenship, the TASS state-funded news agency reports.

-The amendments to Russia’s citizenship law were passed after its third reading on Wednesday, the Fedpress.ru website reports.
+The amendments to Russia’s citizenship law were passed after its third reading on Wednesday, the Fedpress.ru website said.

 The proposal was introduced following a deadly terrorist attack in the St. Petersburg metro, in which 14 people were killed in April.